 Building Energy Assessments

-DEC’s, TM44’s, EPC’s and Commercial EPC’s provided, nationwide availability.
+The Building Energy Assessments we offer include: DEC’s, TM44’s, EPC’s and Commercial EPC’s provided, with nationwide availability.

 A Greener Solution can provide display energy certificates for public buildings or private organisations.

 Part of our Building Energy Assessment services include EPC’s or energy performance certificates.
 An Energy Performance Certificate is a document, produced by an accredited Domestic Energy Assessor.
 The Certificate rates the energy performance and the environmental impact of properties on a scale of ‘A’ – ‘G’.
 Rating ‘A’ is the most energy efficient and least impact on environment in terms of CO2 emissions, through to rating ‘G’ which is the least efficient and the maximum environmental impact.

 Most of us are now familiar with the concept of ‘A’ – ‘E’ ratings on white goods – designed to easily inform purchasers of the energy efficiency of a particular product.
 This concept applies to your home as well, in the form of an Energy Performance Certificate (EPC).

 England and Wales have a legal duty to comply with a 2002 European Directive on energy efficiency.
 This legal duty will be satisfied through the Energy Performance Certificate, which used to form part of the Home Information Pack.
 These packs were scrapped in May 2010.
 However, the Energy Performance Certificate part has not and you still require one in order to market your property.